llvm/llvm-project/llvm/docs/UndefinedBehavior.rst

 Deferred UB is a lighter form of UB.
 It enables instructions to be executed speculatively while marking some corner cases having erroneous values.
-Deferred UB should be used for cases where the semantics offered by common CPUs differs,but the CPU does not trap.
+Deferred UB should be used for cases where the semantics offered by common CPUs differ, but the CPU does not trap.

 As an example, consider the shift instructions.
 The x86 and ARM architectures offer different semantics when the shift amount is equal to or greater than